 Vikas K. Menon is a poet, playwright and songwriter.
 He was a 2015 Emerging Poets Fellow at Poets House and his poems have been featured in numerous publications, including Indivisible: An Anthology of South Asian American Poetry and The HarperCollins Book of English Poetry.
-He co-wrote Priya’s Shakti (www.priyashakti.com), the first of a series of ongoing augmented reality comic books that address gender-based violence (GBV).
+He co-wrote Priya’s Shakti, the first of a series of ongoing augmented reality comic books that address gender-based violence.
 He was also one of the co-writers of the lauded shadowplay “Feathers of Fire” which is currently touring the country.
 His other plays have received readings at or been produced by Pratidhwani Theatre, Ruffled Feathers Theater Company, Ingenue Theatre and the Classical Theatre of Harlem.
 He is an Advisory Board Member of Kundiman, dedicated to nurturing generations of writers and readers of Asian American literature.
-He received his M.F.A (Poetry) from Brooklyn College and his M.A. in Literature from St. Louis University.
+He received his M.F.A in Poetry from Brooklyn College and his M.A. in Literature from St. Louis University.

-David Mura is a poet, creative nonfiction writer, fiction writer, critic, and playwright.
-His newest book is A Stranger’s Journey: Race, Identity & Narrative Craft in Writing.
-A Sansei or third generation Japanese American, Mura has written two memoirs: Turning Japanese: Memoirs of a Sansei which won an Oakland PEN Josephine Miles Book Award and was a New York Times Notable Book, and Where the Body Meets Memory: An Odyssey of Race, Sexuality and Identity.
+David Mura is the author of A Stranger’s Journey: Race, Identity & Narrative Craft in Writing and two memoirs: Turning Japanese: Memoirs of a Sansei, which won an Oakland PEN Josephine Miles Book Award and was a New York Times Notable Book, and Where the Body Meets Memory: An Odyssey of Race, Sexuality and Identity.
 Mura’s novel Famous Suicides of the Japanese Empire was a finalist for the Minnesota Book Award, the John Gardner Fiction Prize and Virginia Commonwealth University Cabell First Novelist Award.
-Mura’s poetry collections are The Last Incantations, Angels for the Burning, The Colors of Desire which won the Carl Sandburg Literary Award from the Chicago Public Library, and After We Lost Our Way, a National Poetry Series Contest winner.
-His other books are A Male Grief: Notes on Pornography & Addiction and a book of critical essays, Song for Uncle Tom, Tonto & Mr. Moto: Poetry & Identity, published in the U. of Michigan Press Poets on Poetry series.
-Mura teaches at VONA and the Loft and lives in Minneapolis.
-He also works with the Innocent Classroom, a program that trains K-12 teachers to improve their relationships with students of color.
+Mura’s poetry collections are The Last Incantations, Angels for the Burning, The Colors of Desire which won the Carl Sandburg Literary Award, and After We Lost Our Way, a National Poetry Series Contest winner.
+His other books are A Male Grief: Notes on Pornography & Addiction and a book of critical essays, Song for Uncle Tom, Tonto & Mr. Moto: Poetry & Identity.
+Mura teaches at VONA and the Loft and works with the Innocent Classroom.

 Elda Rotor has served as a Senior Editor at Oxford University Press and currently serves as the Vice President and Publisher of Penguin Classics at Penguin Random House, where she oversees the U.S. editorial program, contributes branding strategies, and manages an 1800+ title backlist and 60+ title front list of paperbacks, hardcovers and eBooks, including the publishing programs for John Steinbeck, Arthur Miller, Shirley Jackson, William Golding, and the Pelican Shakespeare series.
 She has narrated, edited and co-produced Poems by Heart by Penguin Classics, which was named one of the Best Apps of 2013 by Apple.
 She also serves on the Board of Directors of the Academy of American Poets and has served as Penguin Diversity Committee chair and a PRH Diversity & Inclusion council member.